-Cilliate A Action Addit Source of Green House Gases (GHGs) Measures to Address Climate Impacts The source of GHGs from transport principally arises from: → Emissions from engines powered by petrol and diesel.
-The Development Plan contains policies and objectives which promote measures that have the potential to reduce the climate impact of transport by encouraging a shift from private motorised transport to walking, cycling and public transport.
-Measures to achieve this modal shift include the following: → Implementing compact growth and sustainable movement and placemaking concepts in the planning and design of new development areas; → Planning, design and implementation of major walking and cycling networks (for example, Cycle South Dublin , Grand Canal and Dodder.
-South Dublin, Grand Canal and Dodder Greenways); → Implementation of permeability projects to facilitate active travel and connectivity to public transport; → Active support for public transport projects; → Design of streets and roads to prioritise active travel; → Parking policies tailored to reflect land-use, location and public transport accessibility; → Demand management measures such as car park charging regimes linked to public transport accessibility; → Requiring mobility management plans for major developments; → Promoting an increase in EV charging facilities.
-Other climate-positive measures include: → Ensuring that transport corridors perform a function as green infrastructure links through tree planting and landscaping and incorporation of SuDS features; → Ensuring that design of car parking incorporates planting, permeable surfaces (where appropriate) and SuDs features.
+Cililate Action Addit Source of Green House Gases (GHGs) Measures to Address Climate Impacts The source of GHGs from transport principally arises from: → Emissions from engines powered by petrol and The Development Plan contains policies and objectives which promote measures that have the potential to reduce the climate impact of transport by encouraging a shift from private motorised transport to walking, cycling and public transport.
+Measures to achieve this modal shift include the following: diesel.
+Implementing compact growth and sustainable movement and placemaking concepts in the planning and design of new development areas; Planning, design and implementation of major walking and cycling networks (Cycle South Dublin, Grand Canal and Dodder Greenways, etc.); Implementation of permeability projects to facilitate active travel and connectivity to public transport; Active support for public transport projects; Design of streets and roads to prioritise active travel; Parking policies tailored to reflect land-use, location and public transport accessibility; Demand management measures such as car park charging regimes linked to public transport accessibility; Requiring mobility management plans for major developments; Promoting an increase in EV charging facilities.
+Other climate-positive measures include: Ensuring that transport corridors perform a function as green infrastructure links through tree planting and landscaping and incorporation of SuDS features; Ensuring that design of car parking incorporates planting, permeable surfaces (where appropriate) and SuDs features.